Yam O: Sunny Bay

 Sunny Bay (欣澳) is a recent incarnation by the Hong Kong Government, which emerged after the plans to build Hong Kong Disneyland Resort on nearby Penny's Bay.
 This was done so because Yam (陰) in Cantonese literally means dark (the same word as the Mandarin yin, well known to most English speakers from the expression yin-yang); while Yan (欣) means happy - a significantly more favorable name to Disney.
 But according to Shuowen Jiezi, Yam (陰) originally is a geographical syntax which means "North of a hill or south of a body of water", so the change of the name is seen a violation of local culture and opposed by Hong Kong citizens and some Chinese language professionals.

-Sunny Bay station is today also a transport interchange for Discovery Bay residents, being served by bus route DB03R.
+Sunny Bay station is today also a transport interchange for Discovery Bay residents, being served by bus routes DB03P and DB03R.

+After the opening of the Hong Kong-Zhuhai-Macao Bridge, Citybus Route B5 was introduced to facilitate travelers who need to transfer at Sunny Bay station for other destinations.
+The route also observes Disneyland during designated periods.